vbd/Fieldnotes/insights_and_experiences.md

 - System Design Cheatsheet: https://gist.github.com/vasanthk/485d1c25737e8e72759f
 - Web Security Basics: https://github.com/vasanthk/web-security-basics
 - Optional, but helpful<br>An opinionated guide on how to become a professional Web/Mobile App Developer: https://github.com/apptension/developer-handbook/tree/master

+## Some "easy" insights
+Being a software dev is about solving problems and creating solutions to solve these problems.
+Coding is only a part of it!

+Some may sound surprising, obvious, not worth talking about but that is some of my experience.
+Btw.
+I learned to code in a time Google doesn't exist.
+I learned from code listings printed on paper and published in magazines.
+Besides the first point not sorted in anyway.

+- organize yourself!
+Great books that may help you:
+    - Make it Stick: The Science of Successful Learning: https://www.amazon.de/Make-Stick-Science-Successful-Learning/dp/0674729013/
+    - How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers: https://www.amazon.de/gp/product/1542866502/
+    - Building a Second Brain: A Proven Method to Organise Your Digital Life and Unlock Your Creative Potential: https://www.amazon.de/Building-Second-Brain-Organise-Potential-ebook/dp/B09MDNDYYF/

+- make notes in a simple and easy searchable way (I use markdown, vim, rg, fd and git).
+Paper is also a great option, but it lack searchability.
+- comment code: code tells you how, comments tell you why
+- document decisions: often makes sense in retrospect why a decision was made that way
+- reduce your cognitive load
+- if you are stuck switch context, go on a walk etc. (I once spent a whole day debugging without getting any further.
+The next morning it took less than 15 minutes and the problem was discovered and solved.
+This is common and almost experienced any developer in one or another way)
+- don't start a war of beliefs about programming languages, editors etc. it's just not worth it and most of the time both sides are not right.
+This endless discussions are fruitless and cost energy.
+Energy which could be used for better.
+- avoid fomo (fear of missing out)
+- don't remember the source but it is so true: beginners, intermediate and advanced, be a teacher and a student we can all learn from each other!
+- software development is an iterative process!
+- don't overengineer, keep it simple and stupid.
+- as often as possible go on a walk and let your thoughts fly.
+- be curious and open minded
+- be friendly and patient
+- use AI when it's allowed and where it might be helpful. **Be careful what you reveal!**
+- don't copy code 1:1 if you don't understand it
+- don't grab and test every tool you can get, often it makes sense to stick by the top docs (git, make/makefile, ...)
+- you are a software developer not an imposter.
+So overcome it. (it's easy written, but it's hard)
+- you don't have to know everything, you just have to know where to look it up.
+- your piece of software should focus on one task and should do "it well".
+- data strutures are the central topic of coding.
+If the data structure fits, the algorithms almost always result by themselves.
+Don't let that hear the ML people :)

 ## How to "become" agile